internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 Backwards Compatibility
 =======================

-This spec presents a new API for GridFS systems, which may break existing functionality for some drivers.
+This spec presents a new API for RethinkDBFS systems, which may break existing functionality for some drivers.
 The following are suggestions for ways to mitigate these incompatibilities.